 So I started planning the menu, other than the appetizer.
 I knew Son would take care of that.
 He loves to catch crawdads … and we love to eat them.
 This trip was no different.

 I thought about the cookies I’d need to bake.
 Last time, Son and four of his friends had gone through 8 dozen cookies, and that was just in the first few hours.
-This time he was just bringing two friends, but still, a mom has to be prepared.
-So I made a batch of Brown Sugar Chocolate Chip Cookies (using my new coconut sugar variation) and Flourless Peanut Butter Cookies—about 6 dozen cookies in all.
+This time he was bringing only two friends but still, a mom has to be prepared.

 As you can see from the photos, we also enjoyed some Oven-Steamed Shrimp.
 So we had a great “surf and turf” meal.

 It was the first time eating artichokes for one of Son’s friends.
 It’s always fun to introduce new folks to the joys of artichokes.
 Both Son and his other friend were very encouraging, but I think the friend who was new to artichokes was still unsure even after a few bites.
 If you don’t grow up eating them, artichokes can take some time to “grow on” you.

 I’d thought about making a batch of Crab Claws (ultimate summer cocktail) for the cooler … it was my birthday after all, and these young men (of drinking age) certainly enjoy libations.
 Plus, there would be no driving.
 But, I’d never gotten around to purchasing all the ingredients.